 More Americans are ready to renovate their homes in the coming months and that will help boost both the housing market and the general economy, according to a new report by Harvard University’s Joint Center for Housing Studies.

 The Center’s updated Leading Indicator of Remodeling Activity (LIRA) projects that spending on remodeling and repairs will surge 8.6 percent this year to $310 billion.
 That projection should bring renovation spending close to the 2006 peak of an inflation-adjusted $327 billion.

 Overall, the bright outlook on renovations — for those who put their homes on the market and new or existing owners seeking to customize their homes. — should fuel more jobs for construction workers and building-supply companies.
+The renovations that are being made to the houses could create a lot of mess that would need to be disposed of in the correct way, (and with the least amount of trouble).
+Because of this, homeowners may want to think about renting bins to help them put their rubbish in a safe place during the renovations.
+You can find bins at trashking.ca or somewhere similar before deciding to get started with any jobs.
 Work on bathrooms and kitchens is a popular area of renovation and plumbing work is often required.
 Homeowners contract with professionals like a plumber in Gilbert AZ to get the job done.

 The Center also projects strength in this sector into the next year, with activity further accelerating to 9.7 percent by the first quarter of next year.

 The Center’s revised LIRA captures both improvements and repairs.